Hassan Yazdani: Career

 Yazdani earned a gold medal at the 2014 Junior World Championships in the 66 kg division, by defeating his American opponent Aaron Pico in the final.

 The following year, he placed second at the Senior World Championships, losing to Magomedrasul Gazimagomedov of Russia in the finals by a score of 10–3.

 After bumping up to 74 kg.
 Yazdani claimed gold at the 2016 Rio Olympics, defeating Aniuar Geduev 6–6 with criteria by scoring the final points.

 After once again bumping up in weight, Yazdani won gold at the 2017 Islamic Solidarity Games in the 86 kg division.
-He defeated former Olympic gold medalist Sharif Sharifov with a score of 11-0 and 2016 Olympic silver medalist Selim Yaşar with the same score en route to becoming champion.
+He defeated former Olympic gold medalist Sharif Sharifov of Azerbaijan with a score of 11-0 and 2016 Olympic silver medalist Selim Yaşar of Turkey with the same score en route to becoming champion.

 In July 2017, Yazdani won the Iran Freestyle Wrestling Nationals at 86 kg, defeating Alireza Karimi 5-0 on his path to victory.
 This gained him a place at the 2017 World Wrestling Championships in Paris.
 In 2017 World Wrestling Championships in Paris, Hassan Yazdani participated in 86 kg.
 He became the champion with decisive wins, 4 out of 5 matches including the final with technical superiority.
 In the entire championship, Yazdani gave out only two points.
 Right after the matches, he stated that he "came to Paris for a decisive gold, with no ifs or buts".

+He lost to American David Taylor in the men's 86 kg final at the 2020 Summer Olympics.
+He then scored his first win against Taylor in the final of the men's 86 kg event at the 2021 World Wrestling Championships.